thephez/original-evolution-whitepaper/README.md

 pruned to a recent depth to represent only the current state of constantly changing user data,
 blocks would be unsuitable due to their immutability, and therefore we need a more efficient
 storage mechanism that essentially stores sets of Objects that are mutable based on the state
-transitions in new blocks, which we call the Drive, or ‘DashDrive’ for end­users
+transitions in new blocks, which we call the Drive, or ‘DashDrive’ for end-users

 ### 5.2 State Transitions
 Transitions represent the sequence in changes to an Account’s state and metadata are added